anAwsomePerson/Word-Search/README.md

 # Word-Search
 It generates word search puzzles.
 It appears to usually work.

 Type words in words.txt and separate the words with line breaks.
-Run the thing, and then read answer.txt and puzzle.txt.
+Run Word-Search.jar, and then read answer.txt and puzzle.txt.
 For example,

   silky
   poison